A Unique Place in History

 Our Heritage Trail, opened in 2019 can be explored all year round.
 Trail markers tell the story of Innerpeffray through the centuries.
 Relax outdoors and soak up the peaceful scenery.

 Coronavirus Update: the Library, Chapel, Trail and grounds are temporarily closed until we are advised it is safe to reopen.
+However, virtual tours are being created to provide visitors with access to information about some of the many topics that are the subject of books in this unique collection – click on Virtual Tours below for more information.

 The Library will continue to respond to research requests, shop purchases and please check the website for news and online activities.